seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="classes"></a>
 #### `Classes`

 OOP can be achieved in TypeScript/JavaScript with either classes or FFs.
-In both cases, encapsulation comes from the same place: closures for FFs, `private` members for classes.
-A bare object literal at module scope has neither, so it can hold *shared* state but not *private* state.
+Each has its own way of encapsulating data: closures for FFs and `#private` fields for classes.
+TypeScript's `private` keyword is only enforced at compile-time; at runtime the member is still a regular, accessible property.
+A bare object literal has neither, so any private state has to live in non-exported variables at module scope, which makes it *shared* by every importer rather than private to an instance.

 People coming from strict OOP environments (like Java) tend to overuse classes, but classes do make sense in some situations.
 Here are some basic guidelines: